-- The costs are £5 for adults, £3 for under 18s.
-You have to pay an extra £1 if you aren’t a member of a CTT affiliated club.
+- The costs are £6 for adults, £3 for under 18s.
+Adults pay an extra £1 if you aren’t a member of a CTT affiliated club.

 - warming up is very important.
 Try and get in 30 minutes before your ride starts.
 Make it very steady riding with a few short hard efforts thrown in.
 You want to be sweating on the start line!

 - Make sure you have eaten during the day and are hydrated.
 You won’t need a drink during the race itself.